AndrewWPhillips/eggql/TUTORIAL.md

 ```
 This also shows our first use of the **egg: key** taken from the `Hero` field's **tag string**.
 This sort of metadata in Go can be attached to any field of a struct by adding a string after the field declaration.

-You can have several (comma-separated) options in the tag string but the first one is the most important as it allows you to specifiy the resolver name, its type, and it's arguments (name/type/default value)
+You can have several (comma-separated) options in the tag string but the first one is the most important as it allows you to specifiy the resolver name, its type, and it's arguments.
+Each argument has a name and optionally a type and default value.

 The first option in the `egg:` metadata is the resolver name - in this case `hero`.
 We don't really need to supply the name, in this case, as it defaults to the field name (`Hero`) with the first letter converted to lower-case.

 In brackets after the name (eg. `(episode=2)`) are the resolver argument(s).
 The number of arguments (comma-separated) in the `args` option must match the number of function parameters (except that the function may also include an initial `context.Context` parameter as discussed later).
-The names of the argument(s) must be given in the `args` (in this case there is just one called `episode`) and you can also give an optional default value (in this case `2`).
+The names of the argument(s) must be given (in this case there is just one called `episode`).
+You can give a GraphQL type but here it is deduced to be `Int!` from the function argument type.
+You can also give an optional default value (in this case `2`).
 [Technical note: you always need to supply a name since we can't obtain the argument name from the `Hero` function parameter name as Go reflection only provides the types of function parameters not their names.]

-Here is a complete program with the `Hero` resolver.
-Note that I changed the `Hero()` function to return a pointer to `Character`; this allows us to return a null value when an invalid episode number has been provided as the argument.
-A better way than returning NULL (as we will see soon) is to have the resolver function return a 2nd `error` value, but the official Star Wars server returns NULL like this.
+Here is a complete program with the `func` resolver.
+I changed the `Hero()` function to return a pointer to `Character`; this allows us to return a null value when an invalid episode number has been provided as the argument.
+A better way than returning NULL (as we will see soon) is to have the resolver function return a 2nd `error` value, but the official Star Wars server return NULL to indicate an invalid episode.

 ```Go
 package main